-As part of the Understanding Unbelief programme, core cross-disciplinary and cross-cultural research will be undertaken across five national settings.
+As part of the Understanding Unbelief programme, core cross-disciplinary and cross-cultural research will be undertaken across six national settings.
 The Understanding Unbelief: Across Disciplines, Across Cultures (ADAC) research will be conducted by the programme leads and will provide opportunities for collaboration with other researchers and other research settings through the UU research grant competitions.

 At a JTF-funded 2015 scoping meeting on the study of nonreligion, a meeting which lead to the Scientific Study of Non-religious Belief project and the Understanding Unbelief programme, leaders in the emerging and related scientific studies of atheism, nonreligion and secularity identified two key requirements for an improved science of unbelief: 1) the development of interdisciplinary perspectives and methodologies and 2) the expansion of research to include a greater variety of socio-cultural settings.

 1) Without the development of interdisciplinary perspectives and methodologies, important insights and techniques generated by one discipline will continue to be lost on others.
 For example, work in the cognitive sciences demonstrating the existence and importance of implicit religious beliefs and of ‘unbeliefs’ serving similar psychological functions as religious beliefs raises significant questions for sociological mapping of secularisation across the world.
 Similarly, work in the sociology of religion demonstrating large variations in levels of theism across national settings raise significant questions for work in psychology and the cognitive science of religion about the role of universal psychological processes in explaining theism, non-theism and atheism.